johnathanalyst/chivington.github.io/README.md

 ```

 ## Testing
-Navigate to an example in the chivingtoninc.github.io directory and open in browser.
+Navigate to the chivingtoninc.github.io directory and open in browser.
 ```
   1. cd /path/to/chivingtoninc.github.io
   2. Open "index.html" in a web browser that supports Javascript.